 The Ativafit F8 is a foldable magnetic upright bike designed for home use.
 It features an 8-level manual magnetic resistance system, a large saddle, a multi-grip handlebar, and a fitness monitor that can track time, distance, speed, calories, and pulse.

-Moreover, it’s an affordable exercise bike, great for light cardio training, muscle toning, stamina development, and weight loss.
+Moreover, it’s an affordable exercise bike for light cardio training, muscle toning, stamina development, and weight loss.